 Click the above links for more information about each major with the certification option.

-In addition to the requirements of your major you would also need to apply and be accepted to the Teacher Preparation Program.
-For more information about applying to the Teacher Preparation Program click HERE
+In addition to the requirements of your major, you would also need to apply and be admitted to the Teacher Preparation Program.
+For more information about admittance to the Educator Preparation Program click HERE

-Students who have been away from Texas State for one long semester and wish to return are considered former students.
+Students who have been away from Texas State for one long semester (fall or spring) and wish to return are considered former students.
 All former students must reapply in order to return to Texas State.
 For more information click HERE